sartography/spiff-example-cli/docs/examples.rst

 .. image:: images/decision_table.png

 Now let's look at the DMN table:

-    -The column second from the left refers to possible input data.
+    * The column second from the left refers to possible input data.
 In this example, there is only one input column.
 The cell with the text “Location” defines what the input is.
 In DMN, this is the label for an input expression.
 The cells below called input entries refer to the possible conditions regarding the input.
 Those conditions are in quotation marks (like “cabin”), which is because we are technically comparing String values.
-    -For each possible input entry, we define the according output entry in the cell next to it.
+    * For each possible input entry, we define the according output entry in the cell next to it.
 That’s how we express that based on the location, how you must bring your Spam.
 Again, we have to use quotation marks because technically we are assigning String values.
-    -Last but not least, you can annotate your rules in the column on the right.
+    * Last but not least, you can annotate your rules in the column on the right.
 Those annotations are only there for you to explain and are not seen by anyone else, and will be ignored by a decision engine.

 .. image:: images/dmn.png